jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 error: You must be logged in to the server (Unauthorized)
 ```

 What's happened here?
-Well, the good news is, we've been able to route to our private Kubernetes control plane, but we're not sending any information back to about who we are.
+Well, the good news is, we've been able to route to our private Kubernetes control plane, but we're not sending any information back about who we are.
 So let's make a small change to our Tailscale ACL in the Tailscale console.
 Add the following:

 ```json
 	"grants": [